GintautasLuksas/Escape-room-project/README.md

 ---

-### Task 5: Data Merging
+### Task 6: Data Merging
 **Goal:**
-Combine cleaned Vilnius and Kaunas files into one unified dataset.
+Combine cleaned Vilnius and Kaunas datasets into a single unified CSV.

 **Process:**
 - Align column names and formats
+- Standardize prices, escape times, and source groups
 - Remove rare or inconsistent values
-- Merge into final dataset for Power BI
+- Merge datasets into one ready-to-use CSV for analysis and dashboards

 **Final Output:**

-`escape_rooms_2015_2025.csv`
+escape_rooms_2019_2025.csv

 ---